Washington Eviction Process

 In Washington, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 14 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

-Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Washington the day immediately after its due date.
+Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Washington when any portion of the rent remains unpaid, beginning the date after it’s normally due.
 Washington landlords are not required to give tenants a rent payment grace period.

 example